 Any termination to the employee’s employment will engage her right to be paid in lieu of all accrued annual leave (as normal).
 See Reg 14 Working Time Regs 1998.

-The proposal is to extend this right to women who have returned from maternity leave in the previous six months, not just those who are currently on maternity leave.
+This right is soon to be extended to women who have returned from maternity leave in the previous six months, not just those who are currently on maternity leave.